nicthib/pyanthem/README.rst

 1) Raw data decomposition
 2) A variety of video and audio parameters
 3) In-place video and audio merge
-4) GUI and CLI for
+4) GUI and Command-line interface for maximum flexibility
+5) Example datasets to get you started

 Requirements
 ============
-Python 3:
+Python 3.7:
    Currently, pyanthem is tested to work on `Python 3.7`_.
 This will be updated as more versions are tested.

 ffmpeg:
    ffmpeg_ enables video creation and merging.

 fluidsynth (optional, but **highly recommended**) fluidsynth_ is a powerful software synthesizer, which enables conversion of data to crisp, high quality sound files.

 .. _`Python 3.7`: https://www.python.org/downloads/release/python-378/
 .. _ffmpeg: https://ffmpeg.org/